 After the owner has obtained a court judgment or other process allowing the owner to evict the tenant, the PHA will continue to make HAP payments to the owner until the family actually moves from the unit or until the family is physically evicted from the unit, whichever is earlier.
-The owner must inform the PHA of the date when the family actually moves from the unit or the family is physically evicted from the unit.
+The owner must inform the PHA of the date when the family actually moves from the unit or the family is physically evicted from the unit or the family is physically evicted from the unit or the family is physically evicted from the unit.